Crusader states: Catholic Europe

 In Catholic Europe, state and society were organised along feudal lines.
 Landed estates were customarily granted in fief—that is, in return for services that the grantee, or vassal, was to perform for the grantor, or lord.
 A vassal owed fealty to the lord and was expected to provide military aid and advice to him.
-Violence was endemic, and a new class of mounted warriors, the knights, emerged.
+Violence was endemic, and a class of mounted warriors, the knights, emerged.
 Many built castles, and their feuds brought much suffering to the unarmed population.
 The development of the knightly class coincided with the subjection of the formerly free peasantry into serfdom, but the connection between the two processes is unclear.
-As feudal lordships could be established by the acquiring land, western aristocrats willingly launched offensive military campaigns, even against faraway territories.
+As feudal lordships could be established by acquiring land, western aristocrats willingly launched offensive military campaigns, even against faraway territories.
 Catholic Europe's expansion in the Mediterranean began in the second half of the 11th century.
-Norman warlords conquered southern Italy from the Byzantines and ousted the Muslim rulers from Sicily; French aristocrats hastened to the Iberian peninsula to fight the Moors of Al-Andalus; and Italian fleets launched pillaging raids against the north African ports.
+Norman warlords conquered southern Italy from the Byzantines and ousted the Muslim rulers from Sicily; French aristocrats hastened to the Iberian Peninsula to fight the Moors of Al-Andalus; and Italian fleets launched pillaging raids against the north African ports.
 This shift of power especially benefited merchants from the Italian city-states of Amalfi, Genoa, Pisa, and Venice.
 They replaced the Muslim and Jewish middlemen in the lucrative trans-Mediterranean commerce, and their fleets became the dominant naval forces in the region.

-On the eve of the Crusades, after a thousand years of reputedly uninterrupted succession of popes, the Papacy was Catholic Europe's oldest institution.
-The popes were seen as the Apostle Saint Peter's successors, and their prestige was high.
+On the eve of the Crusades, after a thousand years of reputedly uninterrupted succession of popes, the papacy was Catholic Europe's oldest institution.
+The popes were seen as Saint Peter's successors, and their prestige was high.
 In the west, the Gregorian Reform reduced lay influence on church life and strengthened papal authority over the clergy.
 Eastern Christians continued to consider the popes as no more than one of the five highest ranking church leaders, titled patriarchs, and rejected the idea of papal supremacy.
-This opposition, together with differences in theology and liturgy, caused acrimonious disputes which escalated when a papal legate excommunicated the Ecumenical Patriarch of Constantinople in 1054.
-The patriarchs of Alexandria, Antioch, and Jerusalem sided with the Ecumenical Patriarch against the Papacy, but the East–West Schism was not yet inevitable, and the Catholic and Orthodox Churches remained in full communion.
+This opposition, along with differences in theology and liturgy, caused acrimonious disputes which escalated when a papal legate excommunicated the Ecumenical Patriarch of Constantinople in 1054.
+The patriarchs of Alexandria, Antioch, and Jerusalem sided with the ecumenical patriarch against the papacy, but the East–West Schism was not yet inevitable, and the Catholic and Orthodox Churches remained in full communion.
 The Gregorian Reform enhanced the popes' influence on secular matters.
-To achieve political goals, popes excommunicated their opponents, placed entire realms under interdict and promised spiritual rewards to those who took up arms for their cause.
+To achieve political goals, popes excommunicated their opponents, placed entire realms under interdict, and promised spiritual rewards to those who took up arms for their cause.
 In 1074 Pope Gregory VII even considered leading a military campaign against the Turks who had attacked Byzantine territories in Anatolia.